The diagram below* gives a few examples of how you can include public members at all stages of the research cycle, and how they can contribute:

 Members of the public can get involved in a variety of roles in carrying out the research, such as:

-• carrying out interviews, as peer interviewers (consider who the ‘peers’ should be for your interviews, for example their gender, age, ethnicity or experience of using a particular service – ask your public contributors to give advice on this).
+• Carrying out interviews, as peer interviewers and consider who the ‘peers’ should be for your interviews, for example their gender, age, ethnicity or experience of using a particular service.
+Ask your public contributors to give advice on this.
 Peer interviewing has been reported to strengthen the collection of qualitative data, making it more relevant and reliable.

 Think about what training and support, if any, would be needed for your public members to confidently carry out these roles.